LiChaiUSTC/Speech-enhancement-based-on-a-maximum-likelihood-criterion/README.md

 - When MLflag=1, the GGD error model based log-likelihood function is selected as the objective function, where "shapefactor" refers to the shape factor β in GGD.

 #### Implementation details
 In this paper, we propose a new objective function.
-The codes for our proposed ML-GGD-DNN can be obtained by making minor modifications based on the code for MMSE-DNN.
+The codes for our proposed ML-GGD-DNN can be obtained by making minor modifications based on the codes for MMSE-DNN.
 More specifically, we only need to modify the gradient of the objective function with respect to the output in the backpropagation part of the codes for MMSE-DNN.

 The following codes are from the lines 408 to 423 of "BP_GPU.cu", which is to calculate the gradient of the objective funtion with respect to the output.
 The called functions are defined in "DevFunc.cu".